BrandevCode/BrandonChanWebsite/_posts/offline/2021-03-13-what is the point of Habits.md

 ## Default To Least Amount Of Effort

 We do whatever is more efficient.
 Another way of phrasing this is that we do whatever takes the **least amount of effort**.
 It is human nature to be lazy and do whatever is convenient.
 When we aim to climb a mountain we aren't ecstatic about the climb itself; rather, we are driven by the outcome of reaching the top.
 We then need to reflect on our habits to make sure they are **easy to accomplish**.
 Otherwise, our human nature will tell us not to do them.
-When we do a task **consistently and automatically** is when it turns into a habit.
+When we do a task **consistently and automatically**, that is when it turns into a habit.

 ## We Are What We Repeatedly Do